marras/ts.data.json/README.md

 #### @param `decoders: DecoderObject<a>`

-The `decoders: DecoderObject<a>` parameter is a key/value pair that has to comply with the `<a>` type.
+Key/value pair that has to comply with the `<a>` type.

 #### @param `decoderName: string`

 The type of the object we are decoding. i.e. `User`.
-This is used to generate meaningful decoding errors.
+This is used to generate meaningful decoding error messages.

 #### @param `keyMap?: DecoderObjectKeyMap<a>`